7vansh7/api/README.md

 # api

-example api for ecommerce website built using fast api
+example api for ecommerce website built using FastApi